 How I Podcast: In conversation with Teenager Therapy

-We’re talking with podcasters from all walks of life about their creative process, best practices, and why audio is one of the coolest ways
+We’re talking with podcasters from all walks of life about their creative process and why audio is one of the coolest ways to tell a story.

 Podcasting lends itself to vulnerability.
 You can create wherever and whenever you feel most comfortable, with friends or by yourself, protected from the pressure of a live audience.
 It’s this freedom of expression that makes the medium a safe space for creators and listeners alike.
 Your podcast can be a place for unfiltered discussions about whatever you’re going through, because odds are, someone else is going through it too.

 That’s the inspiration behind Teenager Therapy, a weekly podcast of candid conversations led by high schooler Gael and his classmates Isaac, Kayla, Thomas, and Mark.
 Teenager Therapy invites audiences to listen in on the real problems of teenagers today in the hopes that people of all ages can feel comfortable expressing their raw emotions.